Title Logo: Bits & Pieces in blue with a swish line under the words

 2. Decide your focus.
 What do you want to do?
 Paint, ride a bike, build a desk?

 3. Create your schedule.
 Children skip this part.
 They live in the realm of spontaneity.
-I like that approach, but I often find that creating some routine helps me develop new habits or actions.
+I like that approach, but I often find that creating a routine helps me develop new habits or practices.

 My Creativity Experiment

 As I was procrastinating, I realized that dreaming, writing about, and imagining what I could create amounted to creating nothing.
-For most of 2021, I idled away the hours pondering, examining, but never acting on much of that thinking.
+I idled away the hours pondering, examining, but never getting to the doing.

 Time